 - The Registrar will convey the re-read request with copies of all relevant materials to the department Chair (or to the appropriate Dean if the Chair is the instructor, or if there is no Chair). - 2.
 The re-read will be conducted by two professors designated by the department Chair or the appropriate Dean.
 Those conducting the re-read will be provided with copies of the course outline and marking criteria, as appropriate.
 Normally the professor who assigned the original grade will not re-read the work at this stage unless no other faculty with competence in the area are available.

-- Regrading results are reported on a standard form, giving the grade awarded and the basis for the decision, within three weeks of the date of the request for a re-read. - The department Chair will determine the result of the reread, after consultation with the Dean, if necessary, and report the grade to be assigned in writing to the Registrar. - The Registrar will convey the result to the student, the appropriate Dean, and the faculty member, and will amend the student's transcript of grades accordingly. - 5.
+Regrading results are reported, giving the grade awarded and the basis for the decision, within three weeks of the date of the request for a re-read. - The department Chair will determine the result of the reread, after consultation with the Dean, if necessary, and report the grade to be assigned in writing to the Registrar.
+If the department Chair and the Dean are the same person, an alternate Dean will be consulted, if necessary. - The Registrar will convey the result to the student, the appropriate Dean, and the faculty member, and will amend the student's transcript of grades accordingly. - 5.
 The results of a re-read are final and do not constitute grounds for further appeal. - B. Appeal of Misapplication of University Regulations by Petition to the Committee on Academic Appeals